tglman/tileline/site/posts/first-release.md

 Tileline is a small project that I started in my free time (of free time), because I want to have a simple block(tile) visualization, that could have been fed with some arbitrary data.

-My final scope was to create something that would produce year tile lines fed with from external sources like source code management, website events, and what ever I could come up with, for build personal static blog/websites.
+My final scope was to create something that would produce year tile lines fed from external sources like source code management, website events, and what ever I could come up with, for build personal static blog/websites.

 So this is the first independent crate that goes in that direction.